JustinUnger/octo/README.md

 $ vagrant up
 ```

-During the VM bring up, you will be asked which network interface on your host machine you wish to attach the external NIC on the net VM:
+During the VM bring up, you will be asked for your sudo password.
+This allows Vagrant to update your host machine's /etc/host file with the VMs mgmt interface IP addresses.
+This helps allow you to connect to the horizon dashboard from your host machine without having to setup port forwards, etc.

 ```
-==> net: Available bridged network interfaces:
-1) en0: Wi-Fi (AirPort)
-2) p2p0
-3) awdl0
-==> net: When choosing an interface, it is usually the one that is ==> net: being used to connect to the internet.
-    net: Which interface should the network bridge to?
-1
+==> ctrl: Updating /etc/hosts file on active guest machines...
+==> ctrl: Updating /etc/hosts file on host machine (password may be required)...
+Password:
 ```

 After a while, you should have the 3 openstack nodes running: